chrockey/chrockey.github.io/_pages/about.md

 news: true  # includes a list of news items
 education: false # includes a list of education items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-services: true # includes a list of professional services.
+services: false # includes a list of professional services.
-honors: true # includes a list of honors and awards.
+honors: false # includes a list of honors and awards.
 social: true  # includes social icons at the bottom of the page
 ---